david-a-parry/vcfhacks/readme.md

 The 'prove' command will run all tests in the 't' folder.
 The tests are not exhaustive, but should give you a good idea about whether there is an issue with your installation.

+In order for all tests to complete successfully, you will need the geneAnnotator database, which can be downloaded from: https://github.com/gantzgraf/vcfhacks/releases/download/v.0.2.1/geneAnnotatorDb.zip.
+Unzip this file and place the 'geneAnnotatorDb' folder in vcfhacks 'data' directory'.

 __CREDIT__